 In the best of times, operating without a financial or legal safety net tests gig workers’ resolve.
-In worse times, it’s simply untenable for many.
+In worse times, gig work is simply untenable for many.

 A reckoning of sorts arrived in early 2020 as the world began to grapple with the spread of a highly contagious new novel coronavirus, COVID-19, responsible for an acute respiratory illness many times deadlier than seasonal influenza.
 COVID-19 is particularly dangerous for older individuals, those with comorbidities like hypertension, and the immunocompromised.

-To prepare for the pandemic, governments and private companies are battening down the hatches, slowing the flow of people and goods around the world and raising the risk of a prolonged economic slowdown.
+To prepare for the pandemic, governments and private companies battened down the hatches, slowing the flow of people and goods around the world and raising the risk of a prolonged economic slowdown.

 Event cancellations and widespread changes in consumers’ public behavior hit the travel and hospitality sectors particularly hard, threatening the livelihoods of millions of mostly low-wage workers without paid-time-off benefits or the financial capacity to take extended unpaid leave due to illness.
 Facing immense public pressure, some hospitality firms have taken a leap that was unthinkable months earlier: offering paid sick leave to hourly workers.
 According to Bloomberg, Olive Garden parent company Darden’s policy was retroactive six months, enough to provide full-timers and veteran part-timers with several days’ leave in the bank.

-Pressure to protect sick contractors mounted on gig platforms, which have drawn increasing scrutiny for skirting labor practices.
+Pressure to protect sick contractors also mounted on gig platforms, which have drawn increasing scrutiny for skirting labor practices.
 According to CNBC, rideshare giants Uber and Lyft promised in early March 2020 to compensate drivers affected by the novel coronavirus for up to 14 days.
 But it wasn’t clear whether the policy would apply only to drivers testing positive for the virus rather than those voluntarily taking off work to reduce infection risk.
 Drivers reacted coolly to the announcements, arguing that the cash-flush companies could and should do more to support affected workers — and to show support for gig work through other measures, such as guaranteed overtime pay.

 Protections for Gig Economy Workers by State